JamFox/quartz.jamfox.dev/content/How the World Thinks.md

 > Chinese thought is therefore not typically naturalistic in the Western sense of the word.
 Rather, it does not distinguish between the natural and the supernatural and is focused on the needs of humans here and now.

-> There is no distinction here between the natural and the artificial because
+> 'Nature is not a paradise,' says Kobayashi, as it is for occidental romantics.
+'We have no idea of paradise.
+Nature may be bad, may be disturbing, violent, like tsunamis, like volcanoes.'
+Japan has around 1,500 earthquakes every year.
+Showing respect and gratitude to nature is in part a way of trying to ensure it doesn't disturb us too much.
+It also means that what in the West is often disparagingly called trying to 'tame' nature is no more than good sense.
+Of course nature has to be tamed.
+This isn't a battle between humanity and nature, though, but a struggle for humanity within nature.
+We don't do things to nature, from the outside, but with nature, from the inside.
+As Kasulis explains it, 'If we join Shintō in considering human beings as part of nature instead of separate from it, even human inventiveness can be natural.'
+A tatami mat, for example, 'is not natural in that it is not found in nature […] yet much of the sensory experience of straw remains.'
+There is no distinction here between the natural and the artificial because everything is a part of nature.

 > Think of a top tennis player in action.
 It is not possible to react quickly enough and choose the right shot by thinking things through rationally and consciously.
 Rather, through years of effort and practice, the goal is to intuitively sense where to be and how to hit the ball.
-Looking with your qi, you become so sensitive to the dynamics of the situation that you can tune in and harmonise perfectly.
+Looking with your *qi*, you become so sensitive to the dynamics of the situation that you can tune in and harmonise perfectly.

 > Too often, living for today becomes a shallow pursuit of fleeting pleasure that always leaves us starting each day empty, needing another 'experience'.
 We are constantly dissatisfied, forever grasping at moments that elude us.
 Instead, we need to learn to savour without grasping, to caress the moment rather than to grab it.
-If we look east, we might find models for living as mortals in a natural world from cultures that have been doing just that for
+If we look east, we might find models for living as mortals in a natural world from cultures that have been doing just that for millenia.

 > Dualistic thinking is a hard habit to break, but if it is ditched distinctions assumed fundamental disappear.
 Take away the mind/body distinction and you also take away the interior/exterior distinction, because there is no matter for the immaterial mind to be housed in.
 Muecke told me that in indigenous Australia, 'Nobody's interested in what goes on in the mind, because the mind may not even be a concept.
 Any notion of psychological interiority or souls is not part of their vision.
 Everything is exterior, that's what matters.

-> Where the West tends to contrast natural with 'human-made', in China humanity does not stand apart from nature but is fully part of it, albeit a tiny part dwarfed by
+> Where the West tends to contrast natural with 'human-made', in China humanity does not stand apart from nature but is fully part of it, albeit a tiny part dwarfed by mountains and forests.

-> To see the world in terms of qi is not to commit yourself to beliefs about the fundamental forces or building blocks of reality but to see the world in terms of its dynamic interrelations.
-For instance, Wang says that 'In art, the movement of qi is what weaves together the painter, the painting, and the viewer into a single unified experience.'
+> To see the world in terms of *qi* is not to commit yourself to beliefs about the fundamental forces or building blocks of reality but to see the world in terms of its dynamic interrelations.
+For instance, Wang says that 'In art, the movement of *qi* is what weaves together the painter, the painting, and the viewer into a single unified experience.'

-> .
-It also means that what in the West is often disparagingly called trying to 'tame' nature is no more than good sense.
-Of course nature has to be tamed.
-This isn't a battle between humanity and nature, though, but a struggle for humanity within nature.
-We don't do things to nature, from the outside, but with nature, from the inside.

 > At least since the time of Confucius, in China there has been no God or focus on the afterlife.
-'For the Chinese, philosophy takes the place of religion,
+'For the Chinese, philosophy takes the place of religion'

-> For example, tian needs to be respected and if you offend it you will be punished.
-This is not the indifferent nature of Western science, but nor is it the purposeful, conscious will of Western theistic religion.
-Tian is a fundamentally natural force but has a moral
+> For example, _tian_ needs to be respected and if you offend it you will be punished.
+This is not the indifferent nature of Western science, but nor is it the purposeful, conscious will of Western theistic religion. _Tian_ is a fundamentally natural force but has a moral dimension.

-> Cosmogonic traditions tend 'to be driven initially by the question "What is there (really)?"' while 'Chinese philosophy tends to ask "What should be done?"'18
+> Cosmogonic traditions tend 'to be driven initially by the question "What is there (really)?"' while 'Chinese philosophy tends to ask "What should be done?"'

-## 13 Unity
+## Unity

 > When reformists like Ramadan call for 'Islamic renewal' and 'an intellectual and psychological revolution', they are not calling for Islam to conform to secular ideals.
 Islamic modernity is a particular vision of Islamic principles at their best, a 'rediscovery of the way', not the taking of an alternative path.

 > Similarly, the concept of dharma, which concerns a harmony between the cosmic order and your own personal duty, draws on an assumption of fundamental unity.
 Dharma refers to the cosmic order as a whole (ṛta) but also to the duties of the individual.
 Right action is therefore that which upholds the fundamental unity and oneness of the whole.

 > Of course Islam accepts that there are many facts about the world that were not known at the time of Muḥammad and many more still to be discovered.
 But these new facts are in an important sense mere details.
 The growth of knowledge is like colouring in and embellishing a canvas rather than expanding the picture.
-The Qur'ān expresses a complete world view and nothing that comes after it can alter those
+The Qur'ān expresses a complete world view and nothing that comes after it can alter those fundamentals.

 ## Reductionism

 > It has been said that everything good, but more usually bad, about Western culture can be found at a McDonald's.
 When people complain of Western cultural colonialism, they point to the globally ubiquitous golden arches.
 When people talk of poorly paid, menial work, they talk of 'McJobs'.
 When health campaigners lament the poor Western diet, a Big Mac and fries is Exhibit A.

 > Credible research even suggests the same amount of saturated fat from a diary source might have a different effect on cholesterol depending on whether it comes from cheese or cream.
 The reductionist response is that we must reduce further, to be more specific in what we analyse.
-While there may be some truth in this, it seems certain that without looking at the context in which food is ingested, including the specific features of the individual eater, the reductionist picture will always be incomplete at best and misleading at
+While there may be some truth in this, it seems certain that without looking at the context in which food is ingested, including the specific features of the individual eater, the reductionist picture will always be incomplete at best and misleading at worst.

 > Behind this information is a deep philosophical assumption that has informed Western ways of thinking for centuries: reductionism.
 This is the idea that the best way to understand anything is to break it down into its constituent parts, emphasising these over wholes.